When Love Comes (2010 film): Plot

-While focusing on the theme of underage pregnancy, the film not only explores social issues but also intricately portrays the complexities and conflicts within a three generational Taiwanese family.

-Dark Face is the son-in-law who married into Da Ma Hsueh-feng's family.
-He and his lover, Zhi-hua, have a child, Laichun, together.
-Sharing the same belief that Dark Face must continue on the family name, Da Ma, accepts Zhi-hua as Dark Face's second wife and takes Laichun into her family.
+Dark Face, an alcoholic gambler, marries an infertile woman named Lyu Xuefeng.
+However, he takes a second lover named Zhihua, and they have a child, Laichun, together.
+Sharing Dark Face's belief that he must continue on the family name at any cost, Xuefeng accepts Zhihua as Dark Face's second wife and takes Laichun into her family.
 The family runs a seafood restaurant for a living.
-Laichun's uncle is autistic but has a talent for painting.
-He sometimes takes Laichun for birdwatching.

-In this environment of decline and decay, Laichun, who dislikes studying and has an on-and-off relationship with her boyfriend Mou Zhongyu (played by Wu Kang-ren), experiences a great sense of insecurity.
-Laichun, feeling the abyss between her and her parents, ends up getting pregnant from her sexual relationship with Mou Zongfu.
-On her birthday, Laichun gets scolded by Er Ma Zi-hua for chatting about her sex life with her classmates.
+In this environment, Laichun, who dislikes studying and has an on-and-off relationship with her boyfriend Mou Zongfu, experiences a great sense of insecurity.
+Laichun, feeling the abyss between her and her parents, unknowingly becomes pregnant by Zongfu.
+On her birthday, Laichun is scolded by Zhihua for chatting about her sex life with her classmates.
 Later, Laichun takes a pregnancy test and finds out she is pregnant.
-At a loss, she desperately tries to contact Mou Zongfu, who takes no responsibility and has run away with another woman.
-After accidentally getting pregnant, the long-suppressed resentment and dissatisfaction among the family members finally explode.
-Hit with a wall, Laichun and Da Ma are struck by the accidental pregnancy, for which Dark Face shouts madly at Laichun.
-Faced with her father's stern reproach, Laichun angrily considers abortion.
-In a heated argument during a family dinner, Laichun, who has always felt pitiful about her stepmother, harshly wounds her with hurtful words.
-However, the family is forced to reconsider their ways of living together in this tense atmosphere, and the seemingly unchangeable fate slowly starts to turn towards a positive direction.
-When Dark Face passes away after being hospitalized for a sudden illness, Laichun begins to understand her father and her two mother, and decide with her family to keep the baby.
+At a loss, she desperately tries to contact Zongfu, who takes no responsibility and has run away with another woman.

+Laichun's accidental pregnancy causes the long-suppressed resentment and dissatisfaction among the family members to finally explode.
+Upon telling her father of the pregnancy, Dark Face screams at Laichun.
+Faced with her father's stern reproach, Laichun considers abortion.
+In a heated argument during a family dinner, Laichun, who has always maintained mixed feelings about her stepmother Xuefeng, harshly wounds her with hurtful words.
+However, the family is forced to reconsider their ways of living together amidst the tense atmosphere, and Laichun's seemingly unchangeable fate slowly starts to turn towards a positive direction.

+When Dark Face passes away after being hospitalized for a sudden illness, Laichun begins to understand her father and her two mothers, and decides with her family to keep the baby.